 The world's leaders know that the most important latent conflict is not represented by the student mobilizations against the Bologna Plan or the attempts to import the Greek revolt, but by the "culture of refusal" expressed by acts of territorial defense.
 Only in conflicts of the latter type have incipient forms of direct democracy made an appearance (e.g., the Anti-TAV Assembly and to a lesser extent in the Platform in Defense of the Ebro) and non-capitalist alternative models to development been presented.
 Those leaders most closely linked to green capitalism and to the state believe that in the new developmentalist stage, one that will be much more destructive than the previous stages despite the avowals of respect for the environment, conflict cannot be prevented, which is why it will have to be recognized and re-channeled.
 In addition, the collaboration of the population in the whole process of green reconversion is more necessary than it was in previous stages, since the population must be disciplined to accept ecological standards of consumption and conservation in apparent contradiction with the preceding regime of waste.
 Thus the moment for "participatory democracy" arrives, the time for the search for auxiliary interlocutors for the conflicts between civil society and corporate-government interests.
 Since the traditional forms of integration cannot be directly utilized, intermediaries are required that will be capable of defending and enforcing particular agreements in exchange for tolerating territorial aggression.
-Local governments, neighborhood groups and civil society platforms are this missing link for postbourgeois pseudo-democracy, and their job is to de-activate spontaneous, autonomous protests and their anti-capitalist ways.
-Socalled participatory democracy is actually not democracy at all.
-It is not established to defend a general interest on the basis of a concrete instance of aggression, but to negotiate between particular interests that are in conflict, those of the groups of the affected populations and those of the corporate-government nexus.
-It does vate interest can be reformulated as the general interest, outside and against the mechanisms of institutional integration and control.
+Local governments, neighborhood groups and civil society platforms are this missing link for post-bourgeois pseudo-democracy, and their job is to been harmed, but if they are successful in stimulating public debate, if they manage to build counter-institutions that make that debate possible, then this private interest can be reformulated as the general interest, outside and against the mechanisms of institutional integration and control.